Robust Path Recommendations During Public Transit Disruptions Under Demand Uncertainty: Results

-Figure \ref{fig_convergence} shows the convergence of the nominal model ($\rho_{1-\epsilon} = 0$) and a robust model ($\rho_{1-\epsilon} = 0.84$).
-We observe that simulation-based linearization and MSA can successfully decrease the system travel time.
-And the model converges within 35 iterations.
-Note that the converged cost for the robust model is higher than the nominal model because the robust model is running with the worst-case demand (by definition with higher system travel time).
-The performance of all path recommendations will be evaluated on the actual demand (discussed in the next section).
+Figure \ref{fig_convergence} shows the convergence of the nominal ($\rho_{1-\epsilon} = 0$) and robust (with $\rho_{1-\epsilon} = 0.84$) models.
+The simulation-based linearization and MSA successfully decrease the system travel time.
+The model converges within 35 iterations.
+Note that the optimal cost for the robust model is higher than the nominal model.
+This is expected since the robust model assumes the worst-case demand (by definition with higher system travel time).
+The performance of the corresponding path recommendations will be evaluated based on the actual demand (discussed in the next section).

+The mode's computational time mainly depends on the speed of the simulation and the number of iterations.
+Solving Eqs. \ref{eq_ro_all} and \ref{eq_WD} is quite efficient because of the tractable SOCP formulations.
+Currently, running one simulation for the CTA system for 2 hours takes around 0.6 minutes.
+Hence, the total solving time for a RO model (assuming 35 iterations) is around 23 minutes.

+The computational time of 23 minutes is too long for real-world rolling horizon implementation.
+However, since the bottleneck is the simulation process, future studies can improve the model's efficiency by enhancing the speed of the simulation model (e.g., code with C++).
+If the simulation time is reduced to 5 seconds, the total solution time will be reduced to around 3 minutes, which enables the real-world rolling horizon implementation with 15 minutes intervals (including times for updating inputs).
+Another way to simplify the model is to reduce the look ahead horizons.
+Now we consider a 2-hour horizon until the end of the incident.
+With rolling horizon implementation, since the incident information will be updated in real-time, we may only need to look ahead for 1 hour and wait for new information to come.
+Reducing the look-ahead time can significantly simplify the model and reduce the computational time.